A Plan for Coordinating Income and Expenses in 5 Steps

 It’s not just the Micawber family that need to take heed of these wise words: budgeting is critical for a small business.
 It can be (and often is) the difference between success and failure.

-Nevertheless, budgeting feels like a sideline for a small organization – with so much else to do already, it’s difficult to add an extra discipline!
+Nevertheless, budgeting feels like a sideline for a small organization – with so much else to do already, from marketing to planning and execution, it’s difficult to add an extra discipline!
 But it’s a discipline you definitely cannot survive without.

 In this post, we delve into five easy steps to make sure your business stays on a sound financial footing.
 Let’s have a look!